DavidN0809/Research/DTLN/README.md

 - `Working Realtime`: This notebook demonstrates realtime audio processing with the pretrained models.
 - `Untitled1`: This notebook is for various testing, such as tensor sizes, microphone and headset functionality, etc. It needs to be cleaned up.

-## How to Use

-To use this implementation, clone the repository and run the desired notebook using Jupyter Notebook or Jupyter Lab.